On the rate of convergence of loop-erased random walk to SLE(2): Proof of Proposition

-and (ii) follows. \end{proof} The following lemma shows that there is a uniform lower bound on the probability that random walk leaves the pre-image of a family of polar rectangles at each of its four sides.
+The following lemma shows that there is a uniform lower bound on the probability that random walk leaves the pre-image of a family of polar rectangles at each of its four sides.
 The centers of these polar rectangles can vary but the ratio between the angular and radial lengths is constant.
 It is the analogue of Lemma~3.12 in~\cite{KozL1}.

 \begin{lemma} Suppose $D$ is a simply connected UBS domain and that $x\in D$.
 There is a constant $a_0$ such that if $d_D(x) \leq a_0$, then there exist an $\eps >0$ and constants $a > 1$, $b_1< \infty$, and $b_2<\iy$ such that if